-Fly Strike is a potentially fatal condition all rabbit owners should be on the lookout for during warm months.
+Fly Strike is a potentially fatal condition all rabbit owners should be on the lookout for during warmer months.
 Fly Strike can effect any animal – chickens, dogs, cows, even humans, but it is most often seen in rabbits and sheep.

 What is Fly Strike?

 This condition is a fast-moving affliction caused by the green bottle fly (and some of its other fly relatives).
 The fly will lay up to 200 eggs on the rabbit’s skin, usually near her rear end.
 Within a few hours, the eggs will hatch into maggots which will borrow into the rabbit’s flesh literally eating the rabbit alive.

 All rabbits are at risk, even ones that live inside.
 It only takes one stray fly that sneaks in through a broken screen or open door.
 Obviously, rabbits that live outdoors or that spend time outdoors will have more opportunities for infestations.

 The flies are attracted to moisture, warmth, and smell.
 Rabbits with open sores or with urine or feces-soaked fur will be at the highest risk.
 Older, overweight, or disabled rabbits that have a hard time cleaning themselves will be at high risk.
 Angora rabbits with their long fur are more likely to have lingering dampness in their fur from either spilled drinking water or urine so should be monitored frequently.

 Infested rabbits will be listless or restless or may be in obvious discomfort or itchy.
 Severe cases will send the rabbit into shock and they may experience seizures.
 To see the maggots in the early stages, you will need to part the fur to be able to get down to inspect the skin.
 As they eat away the flesh, the sore will get larger and larger though.